pawanpdn-671/tmentor/README.md

 git commit -m "Initial commit"
 ```

-2. Push this project to your GitHub account by creating a new repository on GitHub.
+3. Push this project to your GitHub account by creating a new repository on GitHub.
 Make sure to set the repository visibility to 'Public'.
 This will allow us to access and evaluate your solution.

-3. On your local, create a new branch named "assessment" from "main" or "master" branch:
+4. On your local, create a new branch named "assessment" from "main" or "master" branch:

 ```bash
 git checkout -b assessment
 ```

-4. Install the necessary packages using Yarn:
+5. Install the necessary packages using Yarn:

 ```bash
 yarn install
 ```

-5. Launch the project on your local machine:
+6. Launch the project on your local machine:

 ```bash
 yarn start
 ```

 This command will start the development server at `http://localhost:3000`.
-Then, Visit `http://localhost:3000/account/basic-profile`.

-6. Now, complete the following tasks:
+7. Now, complete the following tasks:

 ### Task 1: Disable Redirection to `/login` Route